Hybridization Number on Three Rooted Binary Trees is EPT: Guessing the AAF

 \begin{lem} Given a hybridization network~$N$ with hybridization number~$k$ \leo{for a set~$\T$ of input trees}, the deletion forest of~$N$ \leo{is} an AAF of~$\T$ with at most $k+1$ components. \end{lem} \begin{proof} We first show that the deletion forest contains at most $k+1$ components.
 To see this, note that~$N$ contains exactly~$k$ reticulation nodes.
 For a reticulation node~$r$, let $X(r)$ be the set of taxa that can be reached from~$r$ by directed paths that start at~$r$ and which do not intersect with any reticulation \leo{apart from~$r$}.
 (Possibly, $X(r)=\emptyset$.)
 By construction, none of the edges on these directed paths are deleted when the deletion forest is created.
 Hence, all the taxa in $X(r)$ will be in the same connected component.
 Similarly,~\leo{if $X(\rho)$ denotes the set of taxa reachable by directed paths that start at the root and which do not intersect with any reticulations, then the taxa in~$X(\rho)$ will also be together in the same connected component.
 Note that the deletion forest~$\F$ of~$N$ (seeing it as a partition of the taxa) is the collection containing~$X(\rho)$ if~$X(\rho)\neq\emptyset$ and~$X(r)$ for each reticulation~$r$ for which~$X(r)\neq\emptyset$.
-Hence, the deletion forest containst at most~$k+1$ components.
+Hence, the deletion forest contains at most~$k+1$ components.
 Moreover, for each~$F\in\F$, each input tree must yield the same subtree when restricted to the subset of taxa of~$F$ because~$N$ displays all the input trees.
 In addition, for each input tree~$T\in\T$, the subtrees $\{T(L(F)) \mid F\in\F\}$ are node-disjoint, again because~$N$ displays~$T$.
-It follows that the deletion forest~$\F$ of~$N$ is indeed an AAF of the input trees, with at most $k+1$ components.} \end{proof}
+It follows that the deletion forest~$\F$ of~$N$ is indeed an \revA{agreement forest} of the input trees, with at most $k+1$ components. \revA{Moreover, it is clearly acyclic since the network is acyclic.}} \end{proof}